Setting an Uplink Port on an EX Series or QFX Series Switch as a Virtual Chassis Port

 user@switch> request virtual-chassis vc-port set pic-slot 1 port 0 member 1

 You can also connect to a member switch individually using the request session member command and set a VCP locally on that member.
 (You don’t specify the member option in that case.)

 Set an Uplink Port as a VCP on a Standalone Switch

 You can set an uplink VCP on a standalone switch before interconnecting the link into an existing Virtual Chassis.
-You must set the port as a VCP for the Virtual Chassis master to detect the switch and complete the process of adding it as a member.
+You must set the port as a VCP for the Virtual Chassis primary to detect the switch and complete the process of adding it as a member.